cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 ### Reverse engineering tools

  * [Cutter](https://cutter.re/) - A front-end for [Radare2](https://www.radare.org/n/radare2.html).
 It provides tools such as decompiler, disassembly, graph visualizer, hex editor.
+ * [Ghidra](https://ghidra-sre.org/) -  Ghidra is a free and open source reverse engineering tool developed by the National Security Agency (NSA) of the United States.

 ### GCC / Clang Sanitizers